turingschool/front-end-curriculum/lessons/module-1/event-bubbling-and-delegation.md

 #### Please note:

 We are focusing on the bubbling phase because the capturing phase is rarely used.
 Normally it is invisible to us.
-In the event that you DID want to use the capturing phase (so that the parent element's event handler is triggered before the target) you would want to take advantage of the optional `useCapture phase` parameter that is available to you with [`addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener):
+In the event that you DID want to use the capturing phase (so that the parent element's event handler is triggered before the target) you would want to take advantage of the optional `useCapture` parameter that is available to you with [`addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener):

 ```js
  document.querySelector('#click-me').addEventListener('click', function (event) {